Viterbo Lazio, Italy Travel Guide

 Italy offers a high standard of care.

 No specific vaccinations are required for Italy.
 Routine vaccinations (MMR, DTaP, Polio) should be up-to-date.
-Consult a travel clinic for personalized recommendations.
+Consult a travel clinic for individualized recommendations.

 Guard against sunburn and dehydration, especially in summer.
 Practice good hand hygiene to prevent traveler's diarrhea.
 Mosquitoes may be present; use Insect repellent.

-Italy possesses high-standard public and private healthcare.
+Italy possesses high-standard open to all and exclusive healthcare.
 Dial 112 for the European Emergency Number (police, ambulance, fire).
 Pharmacies are widely available.

 Water and Food